 “A temporary pause has meant businesses can now get on with their rebuilding, with our full support.”

-The open letter also backed by over a dozen originations across the state including Be.Bendigo, the Geelong Chamber of Commerce, Business Wodonga and the Lakes Entrance Business & Tourism Association.
+The open letter was also backed by over a dozen organisations across the state including Commerce Ballarat, the Geelong Chamber of Commerce, Business Wodonga and the Lakes Entrance Business & Tourism Association.